mgsosna/mattsosna.com/_posts/ml/2022-12-31-Precision-recall.md

 <img src="{{  site.baseurl  }}/images/ml/precision_recall/manual_review.png" height="60%" width="60%">
 </center>

 **But this approach doesn't scale well.** To stay atop the torrent of videos, we would need _30,000 reviewers_ working nonstop to catch all misinformation.
 Actually, make that _100,000_ if reviewers only work 8-hour shifts and have a lunch break.
-Add 1,000 to handle _re-reviewing_ taken-down videos that users [appeal](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
+Add 1,000 to handle _re-reviewing_ videos we delete that users then [appeal](https://www.tspa.org/curriculum/ts-fundamentals/content-moderation-and-operations/user-appeals/).
 We're left with 101,000 reviewers, an unrealistic number even for a company as large as Google.<sup>[[1]](#1-intro)</sup>

 We need some way to reduce the amount of content that requires manual review.
-Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, **what if we train a classifier (or several dozen) to _predict_ whether content is bad?** Our model(s) will output the probability that a video is misinformation, and we can set some threshold above which we send over the video to review.
+Given the tremendous advances in [computer vision](https://www.ibm.com/topics/computer-vision) and [natural language processing](https://www.ibm.com/topics/natural-language-processing) over the past decade, **what if we train a classifier (or several dozen) to _predict_ whether content is bad?** Our model(s) will output the probability that a video is misinformation, and we can set some threshold above which we send the video over to review.

 <center>
 <img src="{{  site.baseurl  }}/images/ml/precision_recall/misinfo_flow.png" height="70%" width="70%">